 Carpooling

-You may already be familiar with the Carpool platform.
-Has your company already signed up?
-The platform makes it easier to find someone to drive to work with.
+You may already be familiar with the Carpool Platform.
+Is your company affiliated with it?
+If so, it will be easier for you to find someone to carpool with to work.

 Sustainable commuting in Zeebrugge